dm-kamaev/promise_mtd/README.md

 ```

 ### transformParallel(Array, { pool: number }, function(el, index): Promise): Array
-It's method same as `transform`, but actions executed parallel.
-The `pool` is maximum number of promises executed parallel.
-In other words, number promises which may be executed simutalneously equal or less value of `pool`.
+It's the same method  as `transform`, but actions are executed in parallel.
+The `pool` is the maximum number of promises executed in parallel.
+In other words, number of promises which may be executed simutalneously is equal or less than value of `pool`.
 ```js
 const res = await promiseMtd.transformParallel([ 1, 2, 3, 4 ], { pool: 2 }, async function (el, i) {
   if (el <= 2) {